31 Different Types of Moths in Maryland

 The Banded Tiger Moth (Apantesis vittata) is a species of moth that is native to Maryland.

-It has a wingspan of 1.5-2.5 inches and is primarily black, yellow, and white in color.
+It has a wingspan of 1.5-2.5 inches and is primarily black, yellow, and white.

 This colorful moth can often fly around during the warmer months in Maryland.